 Q3: How does factoring relate to advanced mathematical concepts like machine learning?

 A3: While factoring x^2 + 2x is a basic algebraic skill, the underlying principle of identifying fundamental components within a larger system is echoed in advanced fields.
-For instance, in machine learning, identifying key risk factors for diseases, as seen in cancer research (Nature, February 2026), requires a similar analytical approach to breaking down complex data into understandable elements.
+For instance, in machine learning, identifying key risk factors for diseases, as seen in cancer research (Nature, February 2026), requires a similar analytical approach to breaking down complex data and isolating significant variables.
+This principle of decomposition is fundamental across many scientific disciplines.

 Sabrina